-In enforcing this Section, the Medical Disciplinary Board, upon a showing of a possible violation, may compel any individual licensed to practice under this Act, or who has applied for licensure or a permit pursuant to this Act, to submit to a mental or physical examination, or both, as required by and at the expense of the Department.
-The examining physician or physicians shall be those specifically designated by the Disciplinary Board.
-The Medical Disciplinary Board or the Department may order the examining physician to present testimony concerning this mental or physical examination of the licensee or applicant.
-No information shall be excluded by reason of any common law or statutory privilege relating to communication between the licensee or applicant and the examining physician.
-The individual to be examined may have, at his or her own expense, another physician of his or her choice present during all aspects of the examination.
-Failure of any individual to submit to mental or physical examination, when directed, shall be grounds for suspension of his or her license until such time as the individual submits to the examination if the Disciplinary Board finds, after notice and hearing, that the refusal to submit to the examination was without reasonable cause.
-If the Disciplinary Board finds a physician unable to practice because of the reasons set forth in this Section, the Disciplinary Board shall require such physician to submit to care, counseling, or treatment by physicians approved or designated by the Disciplinary Board, as a condition for continued, reinstated, or renewed licensure to practice.
-Any physician, whose license was granted pursuant to Sections 9, 17, or 19 of this Act, or, continued, reinstated, renewed, disciplined or supervised, subject to such terms, conditions or restrictions who shall fail to comply with such terms, conditions or restrictions, or to complete a required program of care, counseling, or treatment, as determined by the Chief Medical Coordinator or Deputy Medical Coordinators, shall be referred to the Director for a determination as to whether the licensee shall have their license suspended immediately, pending a hearing by the Disciplinary Board.
-In instances in which the Director immediately suspends a license under this Section, a hearing upon such person's license must be convened by the Disciplinary Board within 15 days after such suspension and completed without appreciable delay.
-The Disciplinary Board shall have the authority to review the physician's record of treatment and counseling regarding the impairment, to the extent permitted by applicable federal statutes and regulations safeguarding the confidentiality of medical records.
+In enforcing this Section, the Medical Disciplinary Board, upon a showing of a possible violation, may compel any individual licensed to practice under this Act, or who has applied for licensure or a permit pursuant to this Act, to 1 2 submit to a mental or physical examination, or both, 3 required by and at the expense of the Department.
+The examining 4 physician or physicians shall be those specifically designated 5 by the Disciplinary Board.
+The Medical Disciplinary Board or the Department may order the examining physician to present 6 7 testimony concerning this mental or physical examination of the 8 licensee or applicant.
+No information shall be excluded by reason of any common law or statutory privilege relating to 9 communication between the licensee or applicant and the 10 examining physician.
+The individual to be examined may have, at 11 his or her own expense, another physician of his or her choice 12 13 present during all aspects of the examination.
+Failure of any 14 individual to submit to mental or physical examination, when 15 directed, shall be grounds for suspension of his or her license until such time as the individual submits to the examination if 16 the Disciplinary Board finds, after notice and hearing, that 17 the refusal to submit to the examination was without reasonable 18 19 cause.
+If the Disciplinary Board finds a physician unable to 20 practice because of the reasons set forth in this Section, the 21 Disciplinary Board shall require such physician to submit to 22 care, counseling, or treatment by physicians approved or designated by the Disciplinary Board, as a condition for 23 24 continued, reinstated, or renewed licensure to practice.
+Any 25 physician, whose license was granted pursuant to Sections 9, 26 17, or 19 of this Act, or, continued, reinstated, renewed, disciplined or supervised, subject to such terms, conditions or 27 28 restrictions who shall fail to comply with such terms, 29 conditions or restrictions, or to complete a required program of care, counseling, or treatment, as determined by the Chief 30 31 Medical Coordinator or Deputy Medical Coordinators, shall be 32 referred to the Secretary Director for a determination as to 33 whether the licensee shall have their license suspended immediately, pending a hearing by the Disciplinary Board.
+In 34 instances in which the Secretary Director immediately suspends a license under this Section, a hearing upon such person's license must be convened by the Disciplinary Board within 15 days after such suspension and completed without appreciable delay.
+The Disciplinary Board shall have the authority to review the subject physician's record of treatment and counseling regarding the impairment, to the extent permitted by applicable federal statutes and regulations safeguarding the confidentiality of medical records.